 The Company operates un-funded long-term defined benefit programs comprising lump-sum postemployment.
-According to IAS 19, the employee benefits costs are assessed using the projected unit credit method.
+According to IAS 19, employee benefits costs are assessed using the projected unit credit method.
 Under this method, the cost of providing pensions is charged to the statement of profit and loss so as to spread the regular cost over the service lives of employees.
-The benefit obligation is measured as the present value of the estimated future cash outflows discounted by the market yields on government bonds, which have terms to maturity approximating the terms of the related liability.
+The benefit obligation is measured as the present value of the estimated future cash outflows discounted by the market yields on government bonds, the maturity term of which approximates the term of the related liability.
+Changes in the reserve due to changes in actuarial estimates are recognised in the statement of other comprehensive income.